In Illinois you are required to complete 16 hours of Concealed Carry Training before applying for your Concealed Carry license.

 - All applicable State and federal laws relating to the ownership, storage, carry, and transportation of a firearm

 - Instruction on the appropriate and lawful interaction with law enforcement while transporting or carrying a concealed firearm.

-Part of that training must also be a live fire exercise with a concealable firearm consisting of: a minimum of 30 rounds; and 10 rounds from a distance of 5 yards; 10 rounds from a distance of 7 yards; and 10 rounds from a distance of 10 yards at a B-27 target.
+Part of that training must also be a live fire exercise with a concealable firearm consisting of: a minimum of 30 rounds, at a B-27 Target.

 The State allows 8 of those 16 hours to be an NRA Basics of Pistol Shooting Course.
 First you take the NRA Basics of Pistol Shooting Course and then you can start the Guns-N-Such Concealed Carry Course.
 NRA Basics of Pistol Shooting is the required training to apply for a concealed carry license in a lot of states.
 If you would like to add a concealed carry license that is accepted in some of the states that the Illinois concealed carry license is not, or if you ever leave Illinois and want to apply for a CCL in your new state, it is beneficial to have the NRA Basics of Pistol Shooting certificate.

 Sign up for both classes and receive a $20 discount.
 All 16 hours of training for only $220